-Dividend Reinvestment and Share Purchase Plan
+Dividend Reinvestment and Direct Stock Purchase Plan

-The Dividend Reinvestment and Share Purchase Plan, or the Plan, is designed to provide current holders of our common stock, par value \$0.01 per share, and other interested investors with a convenient and economical method to invest funds and reinvest dividends in shares of our common stock.
+The Dividend Reinvestment and Direct Stock Purchase Plan ("Plan") is designed to provide current holders of our common stock, par value \$0.01 per share, and other interested investors with a convenient and economical method to invest funds and reinvest dividends in shares of our common stock.

 By participating in the Plan, you may purchase additional shares of our common stock by reinvesting some or all of the cash dividends that you receive on your shares of our common stock.
-If you elect to participate in the Plan, you may also make optional cash purchases of shares of our common stock of between \$50 and \$10,000 per month and, with our prior approval, in excess of \$10,000 per month.
+If you elect to participate in the Plan, you may also make optional cash purchases of shares of our common stock of not less than \$50 and a \$10,000 per month maximum and, with our prior approval, in excess of \$10,000 per month.
 Shares of our common stock purchased under the Plan in excess of \$10,000 per month may be acquired at discounts from the prevailing market price as determined by us from time to time.
 The Plan highlights include: